Browser does not support script.

 If any of these sound familiar, then it is important to get help.
 Anyone, regardless of sex, age, cultural or racial background can develop an eating disorder.

-For more information, talk to your GP, contact the confidential University Counselling Service or speak to the Students' Union's Advice Centre.
+For more information, talk to your GP or Practice Nurse, contact the confidential University Counselling Service or speak to the Students' Union Advice Centre.

 University Park Nottingham, NG7 2RD